 “What are some great core exercises I can do if I can’t get on the floor?”
-I recently received this question via the Facebook Secret Group which is a place where people that have my programs go to ask me questions and also to ask the community questions when it relates to injury, pain, health, and fitness.
+I recently received this question via the Facebook Secret Group.
+This Facebook group is a place where people that have my programs go to ask me questions and also to ask the community questions when it relates to injury, pain, health, and fitness.

-This video which is specifically called “3 Great Core Exercises if You Can’t Get on the Floor”.
+This video is specifically called “3 Great Core Exercises if You Can’t Get on the Floor”.
 It utilizes one of my favorite pieces of equipment; the wall.

 YouTube to watch the YouTube video.

 Go up against the wall on your forearms at whatever angle that you can handle, or whatever your fitness level can handle.

 Wall Plank in Forearms Position

 Wall Plank with Increase Incline Position

 Remember this when doing this great core exercise.
 When getting into that plank position, your forearms should not be too high because that will put a lot of stress in the shoulder and over activates the trapezius muscle.

 Wrong Forearms Position

 By bringing your forearms a little bit lower, you end up easing the stress in the shoulder and in the neck.

 Correct Forearms Position

 So first move into a wall plank position and adjust to whatever incline that you can and hold it for a period of whatever you can handle.
-You can get 5, 10, 15, or 20 second holds and increase from 5 repetitions to 10 repetitions.
+You can do 5, 10, 15, or 20 second holds and increase from 5 repetitions to 10 repetitions.

 2. Wall Plank from Forearms to Straight Arms

 Move from the forearm position to the straight arm position, and then back into the forearm position.
 Keep alternating back and forth.

 Wall Plank from Forearms to Straight Arms (side view)

-In that forearm position, get your forearms in a good spot, come up and then back down.
+In that forearm position, get your forearms in a good spot, come up onto your hands and then back down.

 Wall Plank from Forearms to Straight Arms (back view)

 #3 – Wall Plank with Knees Up and Out to Greatly Exercise Your Core